It’s not uncommon for toddlers to fall sick. Here are a few common childhood conditions and what you can do to help the little one feel better.

 If you suspect your little one has asthma, take him to the doctor — although it is not easy to diagnose asthma if your child is below two, as other common conditions might have similar symptoms (e.g. wheezing and coughing).

 Your doctor may be able to prescribe medications to manage the asthma attacks, and advise on measures to prevent them.
-In general, asthma can be triggered by dust, pollen, animal fur, tobacco smoke and stress so keep your baby's room clean and dust-free, and your baby relaxed.
+In general, asthma can be triggered by viral infections, dust, animal fur, cigarette smoke, pollution, physical activity* and stress so keep your baby's room clean and dust-free, and your baby relaxed.

 Common Childhood Illnesses—Asthma